Nourishing Your Body

 At the heart of clean eating is the idea of consuming whole foods, those that are closest to their natural form.
 These include:

-Fruits and Vegetables: opt for fresh, seasonal produce.
+Fruits & Vegetables: opt for fresh, seasonal produce.
 Organic is preferable if it's within your budget, as it minimises exposure to pesticides.
 What’s even better is growing your own! – have a little look into it, even just some herbs to start with on your windowsill, this could turn into a small patch in an outside area and then who knows, a whole allotment if you have the time and the passion.

 Whole Grains: Choose grains that are minimally processed, such as oats, quinoa, brown rice, and whole wheat.